 The LP Special II features the classic single-cutaway body style.
 It utilizes okoume in place of mahogany for the body and neck, as well as a pair of open-coil humbuckers controlled via a three-way switch.
 This is one of the best Les Pauls for beginners at any price range.

-The VE is a very similar guitar, but features a worn finish opposed to the pretty gloss found on the Special II.
+The VE is a very similar guitar but features a worn finish as opposed to the pretty gloss found on the Special II.
 It still looks pretty good, and you can save a few bucks.

 Is a Les Paul or Strat Easier to Play?

 How easy a guitar is to play is often due to the shape of the neck.
 As both Gibson and Fender have shipped their guitars with a wide range of neck profiles over the years it is impossible to say which is definitively easier.